 Roasted Autumn Vegetable Blend

 I was actually pretty skeptical when I was throwing this all together, I thought it would either be a total flop or a delicious success.
 Well, I’m happy to say it was definitely the latter.

 We could not get over how good this was!
 It may seem like a strange combo with the spices, brown sugar and onions and brussels sprouts but it just works and it tastes heavenly (not often I’ll say that about veggies)!

 It will definitely be one of my new go to fall side dishes.
 And for the record I know squash is technically a fruit but it just sounded awkward to call this “autumn roasted fruits and veggies,” don’t you think?
 Maybe that’s just me and thinking too much of it.

-This flavorful roasted veggie and fruit blend will most definitely be the highlight of any meal.
+This flavorful roasted vegetable and fruit blend will most definitely be the highlight of any meal.
 It’s a new staple recipe in my book and it’s sure to be a crowd pleaser.
 There’s just so much goodness packed into one sheet pan and you’ll love every bite!

-Autumn Roasted Veggies with Apples and Pecans
+Autumn Roasted Vegetables with Apples and Pecans

 - 1 Tbsp fresh lemon juice

 - 3 cups cubed butternut squash (diced into 3/4-inch pieces)